|

 Name: Latin areni + cola = "sand dweller" referring to its habitat.

-This distinctive Aloe has small, fleshy triangular leaves with prominent white tubercles on their outer (lower) surface.
+This distinctive Aloe has small, fleshy triangular succulent leaves with prominent white tubercles on their outer (lower) surface.
 Small plants may form a rosette but soon lean over and adopt a trailing habit.
 Leaf margins may have teeth or raised tubercles.
 The stems offset at their base to form large clumps.
 The inflorescence is a head of tubular orange-red flowers with greenish-yellow tips, hanging down as the flowers open.

 |